agrechnev/cpp_deployment_minicourse/part3_jni_android/jni_desktop/java2/README.md

-JNI example 1: A minimal JNI example
+JNI example 2: Arguments, return values
 ==============

-Here I create a Java class `com.example.Hello` with a native method `sayHi`.
+Here I create a Java class `com.example.Hello` with native methods `addInt`, `addStr`.

 How to build this.
 First, make sure you have JDK installed, the environment variable `JAVA_HOME` is set (to the JDK root), and `${JAVA_HOME}/bin` is in